ducakar/TextureReplacer/README.md

 Known Issues
 ------------
 * If there is no IVA suit replacement the stock EVA suit texture is used for the atmospheric EVAs.
-[Won't fix.
-This mod is intended to replace suits.]
+[Won't fix, this mod is intended to replace suits.]
-* If a Kerbal rides to space on a rover seat he ends up in orbit in his IVA suit without a helmet.
-[Won't fix.
-It would be too complicated to fix this.]
+* If a Kerbal rides to space on a rover seat he/she ends up in orbit in his/her IVA suit without a helmet.
+[Won't fix, it would be too complicated.]
 * Replacement of textures from `GameData/` does not work for certain models.
   [No known fix.]
 * When using sfr mod, personalised IVA textures are not set in transparent pods